The ‘sustainable’ trend has created some unique options in floor treatments besides the traditional wood or fully carpeted floor.

 One of those options is concrete.
 Originally Mediterranean cultures hand-pressed cement with beach sand, or mixed cement with black volcanic sand and pumice for various effects and colours; today concrete is typically used in commercial buildings, residential garages and basements.

-Concrete floors is now finding its way into residential homes and lofts.
+Concrete floors are now finding its way into residential homes and lofts.
 With the advance of mixing and treating concrete, different colours, smooth and textured finishes easily transform the austere grey concrete look.
 Once sanded, polished and sealed, the floor can look elegant especially when ‘dressed’ with oriental and other rugs, colourful furnishings and accessories.

 Durable and resilient to scratches and spills